simon-void/voidchess/README.md

 You can generate an installer by running
 ```
-./gradlew clean buildInstaller
+./gradlew clean packageDistributionForCurrentOs
 ```
 on Linux and MacOS and by running
 ```
-gradlew.bat clean buildInstaller
+gradlew.bat clean packageDistributionForCurrentOs
 ```
 on Windows.

-You might need to install some the local packets which `jpackage` uses to build installer, but in this case the error message should be helpful.

-The installer is generated into the `build/installer` folder.
+The installer is generated into the `/build/compose/binaries/main/{os}/` folder.

+## commandline actions

+- `./gradlew run` to run the application from source
+- `./gradlew packageDistributionForCurrentOs` to store native distribution into build/compose/binaries